johnfmorton/progressive-share-button/README.md

 ## Why use the "smart-share" feature?

+The _smart-share_ feature is an attempt to address a situation that might be viewed as a bug in the implementation of the Web Share API on some platforms.
 The Web Share API requires that the data to be shared be passed as an object with the following optional properties:

 * title
 * text